 Innovation that helps numerous people Determining the optimal seating position in the wheelchair was fundamental to the success of the new development.
 This adjustment affects the transmission of forces, aerodynamics, as well as the longer-term strain on the athlete's body.
 When using a wheelchair, the shoulder is usually placed under excessive strain – not just in elite sports, but in particular also in day-to-day use.
 This led to the development of a measuring device, known as an ergometer, that allows the extremely quick measurement of various seating positions and their effects on the transmission of forces.
 In this area, Swiss Paraplegic Research worked in close cooperation with ETH Zürich and the Orthotec team.
 The ergometer was intentionally constructed in such a way that it not only allows individual measurements for racing sport, but also helps adjust the seating position in a wheelchair for everyday use.
 This means that “The Swiss Project” has also provided a direct benefit for the community of wheelchair users.

 Developed together with athletes In addition to Marcel Hug, athlete Patricia Eachus later joined the team.
 The two athletes played a key role in the development of the OT FOXX racing wheelchairs.
 Their feedback helped to optimise the fit and features of the wheelchair models.
 In the process, engineers asked numerous questions and listened carefully to the answers.
 As paradoxical as it sounds, they almost had to be able to experience for themselves what it is like not to feel anything in some parts of the body due to a spinal cord injury.
 Cooperation between the partners was based on the courage to try new things and mutual trust.
 The hard work was worth it: in June 2021, the OT FOXX M1 and the OT FOXX P1 were presented to the general public and are now available to all interested athletes from orthotecsports.com.
+The very first time he raced in the wheelchair at the Paralympics in Tokyo in August and September 2021, Marcel Hug won four gold medals and broke the 1500-metre world record in the T54 classification.
+He later broke the marathon world record of 22 years, which had been set by wheelchair legend Heinz Frei on the same course in Oita, Japan in 1999.
+He also broke the world record in the 5000-metre event for the second time.
+Human and machine in harmony.

 As smart as a fox How did the racing wheelchairs get their name?
 There is a four-metre high mural of a fox on the wall of the wheelchair sports training hall on the Nottwil Campus.
 The fox is a fabulous symbol of how smart athletes need to be: they need to use sophisticated tactics, utilise their energy efficiently, and recognise the right moment.
 Inspired by the mural and its message, the Orthotec racing wheelchairs have incorporated the fox into their name.